 The Grant Cycle

 Over the years, LCCs have developed strategies to find, inform, and assist potential applicants.
 Be creative and find a plan that works best for your community.
-Examples of ways LCCs can engage applicants:
+On this page you will find examples of ways LCCs can engage applicants:

 Outreach to Potential Applicants